Chem 221 - Biochemistry for Science Majors » Fall 2021 » L8 Enzymes Part 1 of 3

 C. Ligases catalyze synthesis reactions often using energy derived from the breakdown of ATP

-D. Lyases catalyze the formation of a single molecule from two products (without hydrolysis)
+D. Hydrolases catalyze the formation of a compound from two molecules using the addition of water.

 Question #39